OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 # get the length of the input string
 len=${#input}

-# variables for each character in the input string
+# parse each character from the input string into its own variable
 pref1="$(echo $input | sed -e 's/^\(.\).*/\1/')"
 pref2="$(echo $input | sed -e 's/^.\(.\).*/\1/')"
 chr1="$(echo $input | sed -e 's/^..\(.\).*/\1/')"